the star tarot yes or nothe star tarot advicethe star tarot careerthe star as feelingshope

 Radiating Light: Gentle Presence

 Light rays emanating from the central spiral do not explode outward but spread softly.
 This distinction matters profoundly.
 Explosion implies force, sudden change, power applied.
-Spreading implies expansion, gentle influence, presence allowed.
-The Star's light does not burn like The Sun nor deceive like The Moon—it suffices.
+Spreading implies expansion, gentle influence, presence allowing rather than energy demanding.
+The Star does not force healing; it creates conditions where healing can occur naturally.

 Lotus Motifs: Unopened Potential